nilanjankundu/windfire-restaurants-node/README.md

 ![](images/deploy.png)

-The scripts currently expose 3 deployment/undeployment options:
+The scripts currently expose 4 deployment/undeployment options:
 * *Raspberry* : it automates *Windfire Restaurants Backend* microservice deployment/undeployment in a Raspberry Pi target architecture;
 * *AWS Single Zone* : it automates *Windfire Restaurants Backend* microservice deployment to an AWS architecture with publicly accessible Frontend and Backend subnets in a single availability zone
 * *AWS Multi Zone* : it automates *Windfire Restaurants Backend* microservice deployment to an AWS architecture with Frontend and Backend subnets in a variable number of availability zones to create a Fault Tolerant architecture
+* *OpenShift* : it automates *Windfire Restaurants Backend* microservice deployment to an OpenShift cluster

 ### Raspberry deployment architecture